Hallelujah78/crossword-app/MentalModel.md

     - calls `createClues` which returns an array containing instances of the `Clue` class
     - sets the `intersection` prop for each instance of Clue
         - intersection is an array of `Intersection` type objects
+        - `intersection` represents information about the clues that intersect with the current clue instance
     - returns an array of Clues, sorted in descending order by length
     - the `Intersection` type:
 ```js